annacnelson/annacnelson.github.io/_pages/teaching.md

 ---
 I have had the opportunity to teach a wide variety of courses at Duke University and at the University of Utah.
 During 2018-2019, I was a University Teaching Assistantship recipient from the Graduate School at Utah to continue a peer mentorship program for graduate students.

 I am passionate about teaching pedagogy and I am a MAA Project NExT Fellow (Red '22).
-I am also interested in training graduate student instructors in teaching and involved with the Utah Math Instructor Training Workshop for 3 years, which is an annual workshop that includes practice lectures, workshops on campus-wide resources, and teaching pedagogy workshops.
+I am also interested in training graduate student instructors in teaching and was involved with the Utah Math Instructor Training Workshop for 3 years, which is an annual workshop that includes practice lectures, workshops on campus-wide resources, and teaching pedagogy workshops.
 <hr/>

 ### Current and past teaching experience